• Skip to primary navigation

 Instructions

-• Preheat the oven to 350ºF.
-Line 10 slots of a muffin pan with paper liners.
+• Preheat the oven to 375℉ (190 ℃).
+Line a 12-cup muffin pan (or two 6-cup muffin pans) with paper liners (or silicone, or butter and flour to prevent sticking).
 Set aside.

-• In a medium bowl, whisk together the 200 grams flour, baking powder, baking soda, salt, and the spices.
+• In a separate bowl, whisk together the flour, sugar, baking powder, baking soda, salt, and spices.
 Set aside.

 Notes